gmedinat/gmedinat.github.io/index.md

 layout: default
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.
+It should be filled with love!

 [Link to another page](./another-page.html).

 There should be whitespace between paragraphs.
+That's where the love lives.

-There should be whitespace between paragraphs.
+Did you feel it?
 We recommend including a README, or a file with information about your project.

 # Header 1